AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36832-images-duplicates-on-pages-with-view-width-of-768px.md

 ---
-description: The MDVA-36832 patch fixes the issue where images duplicate on pages with view width of 768px.
-This patch is available when the Quality Patches Tool (QPT) 1.0.24 is installed.
-The patch ID is MDVA-36832.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-36832: Images duplicate on pages with 768px view width"
 labels: 2.4.2,QPT 1.0.24,Magento Commerce Cloud,Quality Patches Tool,support tools,Magento Commerce,QPT patches,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.4.0, 2.3.6,2.4.0-p1,2.4.1,2.3.6-p1,2.4.1-p1,2.4.2,2.3.7,2.4.2-p1,2.3.7-p1,2.4.3,2.4.3-p1,2.3.7-p2,2.3.7-p3,product image, duplicate,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-36832: Images duplicate on pages with 768px view width'
 ---

-# MDVA-36832: Images duplicate on pages with 768px view width

 The MDVA-36832 patch fixes the issue where images duplicate on pages with view width of 768px.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.24 is installed.
 The patch ID is MDVA-36832.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.